Create a real-time application inventory

 Background Information

-Traditionally IT departments maintained list of their hardware and software assets in a CMDB or configuration management data base.
-These systems were not designed for modern cloud based software and the complexity of code that they are made from.
+Traditionally, IT departments maintained lists of their hardware and software assets in a configuration management data base (CMDB).
+These systems were not designed for modern cloud-based software and the complexity of code that they are made from.

-Spotify created a project called Backstage to centralise developer documentation.
+Spotify created a project called Backstage to centralize developer documentation.
 Many companies now use it as a source of truth for their development teams.

 Many companies create application inventories using spreadsheets.